xelanola/Rotation-Dr.-Arjun-Khakhar-Lab/Optimus 5-Prime Testing/README.md

 1. egfp_unmod_1.csv and egfp_unmod_1.pkl

 ^the pickle file is the one that was originally used in the paper that used the Optimus 5 Prime model.
 The csv file is the same exact data but in csv format for seeing the data.
+These were not possible to upload to the repository because the files are too big, but should be accessible to download through Dr. Sample's paper.

 2. Optimus 5 Prime (My Mod)